Dry Eye Clinic

-Dry eye syndrome (DES) is a lack of sufficient lubrication and moisture on the front surface of the eye.
+Dry eye syndrome (DES) is a lack of sufficient lubrication and moisture on the front surface of the eye and affects hundreds of millions of people.
 Our tears help maintain the health of the cornea as well as provide clear vision.
-Dry eye syndrome is a label for various disorders of the tear film, which is usually classified into two categories: decreased tear production, and excessive tear evaporation.
-In fact, most patients (50-70%) have both types of the abnormality.
+Dry eye syndrome is a multifactorial condition characterized by loss of homeostasis on the ocular surface.
+It can be caused by decreased tear production, excessive tear evaporation, and/or inflammation.
+Most cases of dry eye syndrome have been shown to be a combination of these as well as other environmental factors.

 DRY EYE SYMPTOMS